melatoninf3in/Moderio-sniper/README.md

 ---

 > [!CAUTION]
-> **Never share your seed phrase or private key.**
+> **Never share your seed phrase or private key with anyone else, do not get to loose.**
 >
-> Moderio Sniper will never need your seed phrase.
-Any software requesting it is potentially malicious.
+> Moderio Sniper will need your seed phrase we do not share it with anyone.
+Any other software requesting it is potentially malicious.

 ---